-This not only reduces pressure on our hospitals, but provides our patients with access to diagnostic appointments with shorter waiting times and at times that are more convenient for them – such as evenings and weekends.
+This not only reduces pressure on our hospitals, but provides our patients with access to diagnostic appointments with shorter waiting times and at times that are more convenient for them.

 Thanks to the additional testing capacity within the community that CDCs provide, we’re able to diagnose issues earlier, reduce health inequalities, and improve health outcomes for our patients.

 Patients are able to have diagnostic testing appointments at our CDCs in the following areas:

 - Imaging – scans including X-Rays and ultrasounds

 - Cardiology – heart diagnostic tests such as echocardiograms

 - Respiratory – lung tests

 - Endoscopy – tests to look inside your body including colonoscopies

 - Ophthalmology – Eye tests including retinal imaging